 To be effective, your sales team will need to have members willing to go to bat for your product and deliver the message your business is intending to deliver.
 It’s recommended to go after those sales people who have experience landing deals and show that they have the eagerness to continue doing so.
 You want your product sold by people who are enthusiastic about what they do.
 The customer should feel this enthusiasm when hearing about your product from your sales team.

 Giving your team continued access to relevant sales training will get and keep everyone on the same page.
 As a sales leader or sales manager, you have the knowledge that is needed to convert potential customers into real ones.
 Developing a training program that takes this knowledge and distributes it to your entire sales team will keep everyone using the same proven model.
 Consistency, in this regard, will ensure that your customers are getting the right information at the right time.

 Your team can be made up of the best sales people out there - but if they don’t have the tools they need to sell your product and be successful growing your business, the amount of talent won’t matter.
 This is one of the most important parts of developing your sales team.
-Having a streamlined, efficient process in place with all of the content your team needs to sell your product will speak volumes to the sales numbers you see for your business.
+Having a streamlined, effective process in place with all of the content your team needs to sell your product will speak volumes to the sales numbers you see for your business.